bhupen277/Ansible.main/README.md

                   3) key:pair
                   4) Data types in indention block

-                        A) string --> combination of charaters
+                        A) string --> combination of characters

+                                     r